aperezhortal/pyVET/README.rst

 **This project is now part of the  pySTEPS_ nowcasting initiative.**
 The latest version of pyVET can be found in https://github.com/pySTEPS/pysteps

-This repository is deprecated and if left here to mantain a registry of the pyVET development history, but be aware that is not up to date.
+This repository is deprecated and it is left here to maintain a registry of the pyVET development history, but be aware that is not up to date.

 .. _pySTEPS : https://github.com/pySTEPS/pysteps